chef/chef/docs/dev/design_documents/data_collector.md

 ##### Run End Schema

-The Run End Schema will be used by Chef Client to notify the data collection server at the completion of the Chef Client's converge phase and report data on the Chef Client run, including resources changed and any errors encountered.
+The Run End Schema will be used by Chef Client to notify the data collection server at the completion of the Chef Client's converge phase, and to report data on the Chef Client run, including resources changed and any errors encountered.

 ```json
 {